osama-dev255/osamaqoder/GITHUB_DEPLOYMENT.md

 To update your deployed application:
 1. Make changes to your code
-2. Commit and push to the `master` branch
+2. Commit and push to the `main` branch
 3. The GitHub Actions workflow will automatically deploy the updates

 ## Support